woocommerce/woocommerce-android/docs/card-reader-module.md

 The method clear() will reset the integration, clear all the caches, and will make the Stripe Terminal ready to fetch a new connection token.

-P.S.
-This document was inspired by and some parts even copied from https://github.com/woocommerce/woocommerce-ios/blob/develop/docs/HARDWARE.md.
+###### This document was inspired by and some parts even copied from https://github.com/woocommerce/woocommerce-ios/blob/develop/docs/HARDWARE.md.